MCI Inc.: Accounting scandals

-In June 2002, a small team of internal auditors at WorldCom led by division vice president Cynthia Cooper and senior associate Eugene Morse worked together, often at night and secretly, to investigate and reveal what was ultimately discovered to be $3.8 billion worth of fraudulent entries in WorldCom's books.
+In June 2002, a small team of internal auditors at WorldCom led by division vice president Cynthia Cooper and senior associate Eugene Morse worked together, often at night and secretly, to investigate and reveal what was initially valued as $3.8 billion worth of fraudulent entries in WorldCom's books.
 The investigation was triggered by suspicious balance sheet entries discovered during a routine capital expenditure audit.
 Cooper notified the company's audit committee and board of directors in June 2002.
 The board moved swiftly, forcing Myers to resign and firing Sullivan when he refused to resign.
 Arthur Andersen withdrew its audit opinion for 2001.
 Cooper and her team had exposed the largest accounting fraud in American history, displacing the fraud uncovered at Enron less than a year earlier.
-It would remain the largest accounting fraud ever uncovered until the exposure of Bernard Madoff's giant Ponzi scheme in 2008.
+By the end of 2003, it was estimated that the company's total assets had been fraudulently inflated by about $11 billion, the largest accounting fraud ever uncovered until the exposure of Bernard Madoff's giant Ponzi scheme in 2008.

 By this time, the U.S. Attorney for the Southern District of Mississippi, the Federal Bureau of Investigation and the U.S. Securities and Exchange Commission were already looking into the matter as well.
 The SEC launched a formal inquiry into these matters on June 26, 2002.
 The SEC was already investigating WorldCom for questionable accounting practices.
-By the end of 2003, it was estimated that the company's total assets had been inflated by about $11 billion.

 The fraud came to light just days after Andersen was convicted of obstruction of justice in the Enron scandal, a verdict that effectively put Andersen out of business.
 In his post-mortem of the Enron scandal, Conspiracy of Fools, journalist Kurt Eichenwald argued that Andersen's failure to uncover WorldCom's deceit would have brought Andersen down even if it had escaped the Enron fraud unscathed.